canonical/edgex-demos/openvino-object-detection/README.md

 > ```bash
 > curl -X PUT -d '{"StopStreaming": true }' http://localhost:59882/api/v2/device/name/example-camera/StopStreaming
 > ```
 > Note that stopping the stream will cause openvino's container to exit!
 The container will automatically restart if there is a restart policy, but that may take up to a minute.

-The Device USB Camera service
+More on the openvino container later.

 > 🛑 Use a video player to check the video stream:
+>
 > MPlayer:
 > ```bash
 > mplayer rtsp://localhost:8554/stream/example-camera